gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **Keep people away from data**

 **Prepare for security events**
 Incident management systems and investigation policy and processes.
 Tools to detect, investigate, and recover from incidents.

 ### Reliability
 **Automate recovery from failure**
 Monitor Key Performance Indicators (KPIs) and trigger automation when threshold is breached.

 **Test recovery procedures**
 Test how your workload fails, and validate your recovery procedures.
 You can use automation to simulate different failures or to recreate scenarios that led to failures before.

-**Scale horizontally to increase aggregate system availability**

-Replace one large resource with multiple small resources to reduce the impact of a single failure on the overall workload.
+**Scale horizontally to increase aggregate system availability** Replace one large resource with multiple small resources to reduce the impact of a single failure on the overall workload.
 Distribute requests across multiple, smaller resources to ensure that they don't share a common point of failure.

 **Stop guessing capacity**

-In on-premise it takes a lot of guesswork to determien the elasticity of your workload demands.
+In on-premise it takes a lot of guesswork to determine the elasticity of your workload demands.
 With cloud you don't need to guess how much you need because you can request the right size of resources on-demand.

 **Manage change in automation**